 Finish?
 Long and easy, with plenty of smoke and bit of nuts and spice.
 It’s a well-rounded spirit that’s easy to drink and satisfying, but still every bit a Scotch.
 And if you like peat, we promise you won’t be disappointed.
 Oh, and it’s a solid 46% ABV, non-chill filtered.

-Our other selected favorites from Ardbeg’s lineup include Ardbeg Uigeadail, which was named World Whisky of the Year in 2009, and Ardbeg Kildaton, a limited release made to celebrate Islay’s Celtic heritage.
+Other selections worth trying out from Ardbeg’s lineup include Ardbeg Uigeadail, which was named World Whisky of the Year in 2009, and Ardbeg Kildaton, a limited release made to celebrate Islay’s Celtic heritage.

 So help yourself to a bottle of Ardbeg; we’re big fans, and plan on stocking this one in the liquor cabinet from now.
 Cue the bagpipes.